Find Affordable College Courses

 Anthropology majors at UCLA take out an average of $15,737 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $159, assuming that the borrower is on a 10-year repayment plan.

 A rank of #2 on this year’s list means University of California - Santa Cruz is a great place for anthropology students working on their bachelor’s degree.
-Located in the small city of Santa Cruz, UC Santa Cruz is a public college with a fairly large student population.
+Located in the city of Santa Cruz, UC Santa Cruz is a public school with a large student population.

 Of the 161 students majoring in anthropology at UC Santa Cruz, 33% are male and 67% are female.